thi-ng/umbrella/packages/iges/README.md

 ## About

-IGES 5.3 serializer for (currently only) polygonal geometry, both open & closed
+IGES 5.3 serializer for (currently only) polygonal geometry, both open & closed.

 Mainly intended for exporting geometry to be used in various CAD applications (e.g. Rhino, Houdini, Fusion 360)